pivv/blind-checkers/README.md

 ## Environment

-This repository is based on [OpenAI Gym](https://github.com/openai/gym)
+This repository is based on [OpenAI Gym](https://github.com/openai/gym), and the main ``Checkers`` object plays the role of environment.
+It has similar functions as in [OpenAI Gym](https://github.com/openai/gym), except for some differences.

+* reset(self): Reset the environment's state.
+Returns next player, observation, legal moves, and info.
+* step(self, action): Step the environment by one timestep.
+Returns next player, observation, legal moves, reward, done, and info.
+* render(self): Render one frame of the environment.

 ```python
 from blind_checkers.rule import Rule